This part of the handbook includes regulations, information and guidance about:

 - The University encourages all applicants to disclose any disability and support needs they might have.
 Without this information, we cannot offer you the appropriate information and support, eg about Disabled Students Allowance (DSA), viva voce examination adjustments, one-to-one mentoring support, etc.

-- Successful applicants for a postgraduate research degree award who disclose that they have a disability, ongoing health condition or specific learning difficulty will be sent a PGR disabilities questionnaire for completion, and offered a meeting with a disability adviser and an officer from the Graduate School to determine what support they need during their doctoral programme.
+- Successful applicants for a postgraduate research degree award who disclose that they have a disability, ongoing health condition, neurodiversity, or a specific learning difficulty and would like support, will be sent a PGR disabilities questionnaire for completion, and offered a meeting with a disability adviser and an officer from the Graduate School to determine what support they need during their doctoral programme.

 - There are several confidential opportunities during the application and admissions process for prospective PGRs to disclose a disability.

-- If, as a current PGR you have a disability, ongoing health condition or specific learning difficulty that you have not previously disclosed, and you need support to help you undertake your research, or reasonable adjustments for a PGR progress milestone or other assessment, you can contact the Graduate School or make an appointment with a disability adviser in Disability Services.
-If you contact the Disability Service, please ensure that you let them know you are a PGR.
+- If, as a current PGR you have a disability, ongoing health condition, neurodiversity, or specific learning difficulty that you have not previously disclosed, and you need support to help you undertake your research, or reasonable adjustments for a PGR progress milestone or other assessment, you can contact the Graduate School or make an appointment with a disability adviser in Disability Services.
+If you contact the Disability Service, please ensure that you let them know you are a PGR so that we can work together to ensure that you receive appropriate support.

 - To find out what type of support is offered by the University, please go to the Disability Service web pages.